10 Ways High School Students Can Prepare for a Nursing Career

 The bullets below offer a broad timeline for how you should prepare and apply for nursing school.
 Remember, these are only suggested steps — you should go at your own pace —but this timeline can offer some structure to your process.

-• Four years before graduation: Begin taking college prep classes as soon as you enroll in high school, with a focus on math and science.
+• As soon as you enroll in high school: Begin taking college prep classes with a focus on math and science.

-• Two to three years before graduating: Enroll in AP classes if they are available at your school.
+• 2-3 years before graduating: Enroll in AP classes if available

-• Two to three years before graduating: Begin volunteering at a healthcare facility.
+• 2-3 years before graduating: Volunteer at a healthcare facility.

 • Two years before graduating: Take the SAT or ACT, or nursing entrance exams.

-• One to two years before graduating: Make college visits and narrow down your list of potential schools.
+• 1-2 years before graduating: Visit colleges and narrow down your list of schools.

-• Twelve months before graduating: Begin drafting your college admissions essays and ask your teachers for recommendations.
+• One year before graduating: Begin your college admissions essays and ask teachers for recommendations.

 • Six months before graduating: Submit applications.

-• Two to five months before graduating: Colleges send out decision letters.
+• 2-5 months before graduating: Colleges send out decision letters.

 Traditionally, colleges require applicants to submit SAT or ACT scores.
 However, nursing schools may prefer candidates to take nursing entrance exams.
 Specific requirements vary by program type.